 This was also true with respect to measures of socioeconomic status , including household income and maternal education, where those who were wealthier and more highly educated tended to begin and finish eating earlier in the day than those with fewer resources.
-Participants who were married or in a partnership tended to consume meals earlier, begin fasts earlier and have earlier fating midpoints.
+Participants who were married or in a partnership tended to consume meals earlier, begin fasts earlier and have earlier fasting midpoints.
 Sleep duration greater than 8 hours was significantly associated with later timing of the first and last meal, as well as longer fasting durations, but not fasting midpoint.
 Similar associations were seen for weekend values during trimester 2.
 Delivering before 37 weeks gestation was associated with later timing of first meal on weekend, and the timing of eating for both first and last meals tended to be later than on weekdays, although there were few individuals who delivered preterm (Table 2).